+Although cultural diversity is typically thought of separately from inequality, it is often the case that diverse societies are fundamentally unequal ones.
 What factors shape whether people perceive and/or acknowledge different types of inequality?
-Recent studies in the lab find that both White and Black Americans largely misperceive the extent to which racial economic inequality has been attained in the United States (Kraus, Rucker, & Richeson, 2017).
-Indeed, White and Black Americans from the top and bottom of the national income distribution, on average, estimated greater progress toward Black-White economic equality that was largely driven by estimates of greater current equality than actually exists according to National statistics.
-These overestimates were predicted by greater belief in a just world and social network racial diversity (among Black participants), as well as differences in subgroup societal status.
+Recent studies in the lab find that Americans largely misperceive the extent to which racial economic inequality has been attained in the United States (Kraus, Rucker, & Richeson, 2017).
+Indeed, White and Black Americans from both the top and bottom of the national income distribution, on average, estimated greater progress toward Black-White economic equality than has taken place, largely driven by over-estimates of the current state of racial economic equality compared to National statistics.
+These overestimates were predicted by greater belief in a just world and social network racial diversity (among Black Americans), as well as differences in subgroup societal status.

 Reasoning about inequality

-Dynamics of Interracial Interactions
+Dynamics of interracial interactions

 These studies suggest that self-regulatory efforts to avoid the expression of prejudice may unwittingly leave individuals less capable of successfully completing a multitude of important cognitive tasks.
 So, does this mean that individuals should not attempt to regulate the expression of prejudice during interracial interactions?
 Contrary to this idea, our research finds that self-control efforts, while cognitively costly, can be effective in creating positive interracial interactions (Shelton, Richeson, Salvatore, & Trawalter, 2005).
 We are currently exploring whether different mindsets can foster positive interactions without the accompanying cognitive costs.